-Happy insect! what can be

-In happiness compared to thee?

-Fed with nourishment divine,

-The dewy mornings gentle wine.

-Nature waits upon thee still,

-And thy verdant cup does fill.

-Thou dost drink and dance and sing,

-Happier than the happiest king!

-All the fields which thou dost see.

-All the plants belong to thee,

-All that summer hours produce,

-Fertile made with early juice.

-Man for thee does sow and plow;

-Farmer he, and landlord thou!
+HAPPY insect ! what can be In happiness compared to thee ?
+Fed with nourishment divine, The dewy morning's gentle wine.
+Nature waits upon thee still, And thy verdant cup does fill.
+Thou dost drink and dance and sing, Happier than the happiest king !
+All the fields which thou dost see, All the fields which thou dost see, All the plants belong to thee, All that summer hours produce, Fertile made with early juice.
+Man for thee does sow and plow, Farmer he, and landlord thou !